 Chevron’s work in Russia ranges from exploration and transportation to technology licensing and consumer products.

 Chevron is a major investor in the Caspian Pipeline Consortium (CPC).
 Approximately $2.2 billion of the CPC’s $2.7 billion Initial Construction Project budget was spent in Russia.
-Another $5.6 billion is expected to be spent on an expansion project that began construction in 2011, is expected to cost $5.4 billion.
+A significant expansion project, which began construction in 2011, is expected to cost $5.4 billion.

 Through our subsidiary Chevron Neftegaz Inc., Chevron continues to identify business opportunities in Russia.

-Our subsidiary Chevron Oronite has developed relationships with several Russian oil companies that we supply with lubricants additives.
+Our subsidiary Chevron Oronite has developed relationships with several Russian oil companies, which we supply with lubricants additives.
 We market Chevron® lubricants through a separate distributor network.

 Through Chevron Lummus Global LLC, several of Chevron’s industry-leading technologies have been licensed to Russian oil companies.